Friends of Dinosaur Ridge offer the public two very popular and informative programs. Learn more and sign-up today.

 Your leader will use maps that show how North America and Colorado fit into a global pattern of movements with the assembly of the supercontinent Pangea that allowed world-wide migration of dinosaurs to our continental dispersal of today.

-- Tour is suggested for ages 8 and over
+- Tour is suggested for ages 16+

 - Maximum of 20 participants